theory/justatheory/content/post/postgres/mini-summit-five.md

     reasons.
 These were the motivation that brought me to start developing directly in Docker instead of using the desktop.

-*   Yurri: Especially when you go all the way to to production, do you find container isolation useful to you?
+*   Yurii: Especially when you go all the way to to production, do you find container isolation useful to you?

 *   Daniele: Yeah I would say so; I think the problem is more to break